Neshura87/Lemmy-RFC/rfc.md

 ### Backend:
 I am not quite familiar with the Lemmy Backend so any corrections or additions for this section are appreciated.

-A new table "tags" would be required.
-This new table would consist of the columns `url`, `name`, `type`, `deleted`, `ìd` and `community_id`.
+Two new tables for "tags" would be required.
+One for instance wide tags and one for community tags.
+These new tables would consist of the columns `url`, `name`, `type`, `deleted`, `ìd` and `community_id` (only on the community tag table).
 Additional columns for tag display style (for example background & text color) could be added later by extending this table.
-The `community_id` field should be nullable, in which case the tag should be assumed to belong to the instance.
-This column will be primarily used to help list all tags belonging to the instance or a communtiy for moderation purposes (Adding/Editing/Removing tags).
+Splitting the instance and community tags allows the `community_id` field to be non-nullable, making orphaned community tags impossible (Thanks to [0WN463](https://github.com/0WN463) for the [idea](https://github.com/Neshura87/Lemmy-RFC/issues/2)).

 Instance Admins should have the option to delete/ban tags.
 Instances with nsfw disables/blocked could/should auto reject posts with an nsfw type tag.